AidanWelch/OpenTrafficCamMap/README.md

 ## FAQ

 ### Why are there traffic cameras in the Gulf of Guinea?
-Because for various reasons transportation or other authorities of traffic cameras mistakenly or intentionally put a camera in their database at (0,0); any camera there should be assumed to be innaccurate.
+Because for various reasons transportation, or other, authorities of traffic cameras mistakenly or intentionally put a camera in their database at (0, 0); any camera there should be assumed to be innaccurate.

 ### Will any of the fields change?
 "https://raw.githubusercontent.com/AidanWelch/OpenTrafficCamMap/master/cameras/[country].json" will not lose any fields, however it may gain some.